 17When the Philistines heard that they had anointed David king over Israel, all the Philistines went up to search for David, but David heard about it and went down to the stronghold.

-Yahweh said to David, “Go up, for I will certainly deliver the Philistines into your hand.”
+19So David inquired of Yahweh, saying, “Should I go up against the Philistines?
+Will you give them into my hand?”
+And Yahweh said to David, “Go up, for I will give, yes, give the Philistines into your hand.”

 21And they abandoned their idols there, and David and his men carried them away.

-22And the Philistines came up yet again and spread themselves out in the valley of Rephaim.
+22And the Philistines came up again and spread themselves out in the Valley of Rephaim.

 23And when David inquired of Yahweh, he said, “Do not go directly up.
 Circle around behind them and come against them in front of the balsam trees.

-24When you hear the sound of marching in the tops of the balsam trees, then you are to move quickly; for then Yahweh has gone out before you to strike the army of the Philistines.”
+24And when you hear the sound of marching in the tops of the balsam trees, then go quickly, for then Yahweh has gone out before you to strike down the army of the Philistines.”

 1David again gathered together all the chosen men of Israel, 30,000.